andraugust/andraugust.github.io/quantum-4.md

 $$

 In this state, if Alice measures $$1$$ she immediately knows Bob's state is $$0$$, and vice-versa.
 This is called _entanglement_, and it resembles the following classical scenario: Charlie has two cards, one marked $$0$$ and the other marked $$1$$.
-He shuffles the cards, giving one to Alice and the other to Bob.
-When Alice or Bob look at their card they immediately know which card the other person has.
+He shuffles the cards, gives one to Alice, the other to Bob.
+When Alice or Bob look at their card they immediately know what the other person has.

 Although this scenario seems the same as the quantum scenario, it's not.
 The reason is that in quantum mechanics states aren't determined until they're measured, while in classical mechanics they are.
 For example, in classical mechanics it makes sense to say "Alice's card was $$0$$ before she looked at it", while in quantum mechanics this statement makes no sense—her card (or spin, or whatever) only acquires its value when she measures it.
-Furthermore, because Alice's spin and Bob's spin are entangled, Alice's measurement _determines_ Bob's as well, and vice versa.
+Furthermore, because Alice's spin and Bob's spin are entangled, Alice's measurement _determines_ Bob's, as if Bob had measured his himself.

 Here are the other three entangled states…